Sunday, July 12, 2015

 Well, I used a modified-stern approach to them.

-Asian students are used to be taught in stern environment.
-Their teachers don't really praise them for their achievements, point out more on their weaknesses, and expect them to be a high performer.
-Majority of their teachers incline to spoon feeding them with knowledge rather than ask them to find out themselves.
-They find it is difficult to work without direction, because their creativity means taking too much time to evaluate the whole class performance.
-In Asia, we're commonly dealing with a highly-number of students in one class, so efficiency means a lot to every teacher.
-As the result, majority of the students become quite dependent and spoiled.
-They prefer to ask than think independently, because the final output is more meaningful in evaluating their performance.
+Asian students are used to being taught in a stern environment.
+Their teachers don't praise them for their achievements, point out their weaknesses more, and expect them to be high performers.
+Most of their teachers tend to feed them with knowledge rather than ask them to find out themselves.
+They find it challenging to work without direction because their creativity means taking too much time to evaluate the whole class's performance.
+In Asia, we commonly deal with many students in one class, so efficiency means a lot to every teacher.
+As a result, most students become quite dependent and spoiled.
+They prefer to ask rather than think independently because the final output is more meaningful when evaluating their performance.

-No wonder, it takes a huge tons of discipline to achieve the same level of standard with students from developed country.
-We also worry if they don't perform well, since it means they have small opportunities in life after graduation.
+No wonder it takes a lot of discipline to achieve the same level of standard as students from developed countries.
+We also worry if they don't perform well since it means they have few opportunities in life after graduation.

-However, in the past two years, I began to evaluate my style in teaching.
-Gradually, I become nicer and more positive to the students.
+However, in the past two years, I have begun to evaluate my teaching style.
+Gradually, I have become nicer and more positive to the students.

-Yet, there is always an impression that I'm a stern lecturer (elephant never forget, I guess), but I am more approachable and focus on their ability than their poor attitudes now.
-I told more stories and cases to lift up their motivation and to enhance their knowledge about in many aspects.
-Sometimes I challenge them to work beyond their limit, but not too pushy like any military general anymore.
+Yet, there is always an impression that I'm a stern lecturer (elephants never forget, I guess), but I am more approachable and focus on their abilities rather than their poor attitudes now.
+I tell more stories and cases to lift up their motivation and enhance their knowledge in many aspects.
+Sometimes, I challenge them to work beyond their limit, but I am not too pushy like any military general anymore.

-I also started to appreciate a process in doing anything.
+I also started to appreciate the process of doing anything.

-I was taught by my own experience in doing research or study abroad, that the lecturers sometimes more value the hard work than the final results.
-It is also important to do an impressive work, but it is not always the case if the impact of the hard work is more obvious for a long term performance.
+My own experience in doing research or studying abroad taught me that lecturers sometimes value hard work more than the final results.
+It is also important to do impressive work, but it is not always the case if the impact of the hard work is more obvious for long-term performance.

-Final reason, may be because of 'the age'.
-The older we are, the wiser and more tolerant we will be, normally.
+The final reason may be' age'.
+The older we are, the wiser and more tolerant we will normally be.
 No further explanation is needed.

 Pekanbaru,